-Millennium Dental Care provide fun, engaging and educational children’s dental appointments at their Mosman dental practice
+Millennium Dental Mosman provide fun, engaging and educational children’s dental appointments at their Mosman dental practice

 Your children’s dental health is important and crucial for their ongoing general health.
 There is a systemic connection between the mouth and your body, which means that both parts interrelate and affect one another.
 As professionals in the dental industry we see this on a daily basis, where a dental problem has been ignored, resulting in a general health problem and vice versa.